-6. Cardholder and merchant are notified of decision
+6. Cardholder and merchant are notified of the decision

 The cardholder and merchant are notified of the case decision.
 If either party disagrees, they may have the option to argue further via an arbitration process, depending on the circumstances of the case.

 What are chargeback reason codes?

 Chargeback reason codes are letter or number sequences that describe why a chargeback has been initiated.
 The codes act as an efficient method of letting the merchant know whether a chargeback is the result of, for example, a processing or authorization error or because of a consumer dispute.